w20chen/gMatch/README.md

 ### 3. Run with Neighborhood Intersection

-`neighbor/build/SubgraphMatching` is designed for large data graphs (i.e., LiveJournal, LDBC, Orkut, Friendster, and Pokec) where candidate graph is deactivated, and local candidate sets are computed by intersecting the neighborhoods of backward neighbors.
-This program processes unlabeled graphs by default.
+`neighbor/build/SubgraphMatching` is designed for large data graphs (i.e., LiveJournal, LDBC, Orkut, Friendster, RMAT, and Pokec) where candidate graph is deactivated, and local candidate sets are computed by intersecting the neighborhoods of backward neighbors.
+This program processes **unlabeled** graphs by default.

 ```bash
  ./neighbor/build/SubgraphMatching -b dataset/orkut/label_1/orkut.bin -q patterns/p2